-Shutter Speed is one of the three pillars of photography, the other two being Aperture and ISO.
+One of the three pillars of photography is Shutter Speed, the other two being Aperture and ISO.
 Shutter speed is responsible for two particular things: changing the brightness of your photo, and creating dramatic effects by either freezing action or blurring motion.
 In this chapter of Photography Basics, we will explain everything you need to know about shutter speed, in very simple language.

 Shutter speed exists because of something known as your camera shutter – which, simply put, is a curtain in front of the camera sensor that stays closed until the camera fires.
 When the camera fires, the shutter opens and fully exposes the camera sensor to the light that has passed through your lens.
 After the sensor is done collecting the light, the shutter closes immediately, stopping the light from hitting the sensor.
 The button that fires the camera is also called “shutter” or “shutter button,” because it triggers the shutter to open and close.